We Are Here to Serve You from Bail Hearing to Jury Trial

 - Felony Offense with Injury: up to 16 years of prison time, up to $5,000 in fines (plus restitution), up to 30 months of DUI school, one year of IID installation

 Our Escondido DUI lawyer will fight for the best possible outcome in and out of the courtroom.
 Inadmissibility of evidence, lack of probable cause to arrest, improper administration of a breathalyzer test, and faulty machinery are just some of the legal arguments we can make to protect your interests.
-Depending on the circumstances that apply to your case, our team at Sterger Law Group may be able to avoid a conviction or reduce the penalties.
+Depending on the circumstances that apply to your case, our criminal defense team at Sterger Law Group may be able to avoid a conviction or reduce the penalties.